shaka-project/shaka-packager/docs/source/build_instructions.md

         build-essential cmake git ninja-build python3
 ```

-Note that `Git` must be v1.7.5 or above.
+Note that `git` must be v1.7.6 or above to support relative paths in submodules.

 ## Mac system requirements